w3c/opentrack-cg/spec/model/overview.md

 #### Youth

 Youth sports includes school sport at primary and secondary school level.
-Below 18, most of sports and territories considers age categories in ranges of 2 years, represented as: `U4`, `U6`, `U8`, `U10`, `U12`, `U14`, `U16`, `U18`.
+Below 18, most of sports and territories usually considers age categories in ranges of 2 years (represented as: `U4`, `U6`, `U8`, `U10`, `U12`, `U14`, `U16`, `U18`), but sometimes one-year age range is stablished.
 Age classification assignments and competition rules (disciplines) depend on each sport/federation/territory, so there are no homogeneous criteria to classify boys and girls into these categories.

 IAAF recognises the U18 category, including Boys and Girls aged 16 or 17, so this is the only category to be recognised officially into this vocabulary.

-<mark>Should we include below U18 ages in the classification?
-Discussion under [Issue #5](https://github.com/w3c/opentrack-cg/issues/5).</mark>
+<mark>Discussion under [Issue #5](https://github.com/w3c/opentrack-cg/issues/5).</mark>

 #### Summary of Age Ranges